A Cognitive Process-Inspired Architecture for Subject-Agnostic Brain Visual Decoding: Experiment

 \subsection{Evaluation Metrics}

-To comprehensively evaluate the reconstruction quality, we adopt a two-fold assessment strategy, considering both video-level and frame-level performance.
-At the video level, we examine two key aspects: semantic accuracy and spatiotemporal (ST) continuity.
-Semantic accuracy is measured through an action classification task involving 400 classes from the Kinetics-400 dataset~\cite{kay2017kinetics}, using a VideoMAE-based model~\cite{tong2022videomae} as the classifier.
-To evaluate spatiotemporal coherence, we calculate the CLIP embedding for each video frame and compute the mean cosine similarity between every pair of adjacent frames.
-This metric, commonly referred to as CLIP-pcc in the video editing literature~\cite{wu2023cvpr}, reflects how smoothly semantic content transitions over time.At the frame level, we evaluate both semantic consistency and pixel-wise similarity.
+To comprehensively evaluate the reconstruction quality, we adopt a two-fold assessment strategy, considering both frame-level and video-level performance.
+At the frame level, we evaluate both semantic consistency and pixel-wise similarity.
 For semantic evaluation, we perform an N-way top-K classification task based on 1,000 ImageNet categories.
 Each trial compares the classification result of a predicted frame against its ground truth counterpart.
 A trial is deemed correct if the ground truth label appears within the top-K predictions (top-1 in our case) of the predicted frame, randomly selected from N candidate labels.
 The final accuracy is averaged over 100 repeated trials.
 For pixel-level assessment, we report SSIM and PSNR scores to capture structural and intensity-level differences between the reconstructed and original frames.
+At the video level, we examine two key aspects: semantic accuracy and spatiotemporal (ST) continuity.
+Semantic accuracy is also measured through an N-way top-K action classification task (top 1 in our case) involving 400 classes from the Kinetics-400 dataset~\citep{kay2017kinetics}, using a VideoMAE-based model~\citep{tong2022videomae} as the classifier.
+To evaluate spatiotemporal coherence, we calculate the CLIP embedding for each video frame and compute the mean cosine similarity between every pair of adjacent frames.
+This metric, commonly referred to as CLIP-pcc in the video editing literature~\citep{wu2023cvpr}, reflects how smoothly semantic content transitions over time.